FastRobotsCornell/FastRobots-2025/docs/labs/Lab1.md

 ### Configurations

-1. Update your Artemis MAC Address
+1. Update the Artemis MAC Address on the Computer
 * In connections.yaml: replace the artemis_address value with the MAC address printed by your Artemis in the prelab on this line:
 ```python
 artemis_address: 'C0:C2:8A:89:98:08'